Frequently Asked Questions

 You can also apply through the courts for an order of protection or restraining order to keep the respondent from contacting you.
 If the respondent violates a court order, punishments can include arrest and jail time.
 Contact W&L Public Safety, law enforcement, or Project Horizon for assistance in filing for a protective order.
 If you obtain an order of protection, you should provide a copy of the order to the W&L Public Safety and the Title IX Coordinator.

 Two investigators are chosen from a pool of trained individuals to investigate the report.
+The investigators are not decision-makers and do not make any conclusions about whether a policy violation occurred.

 The Title IX Coordinator will assist you with obtaining advisors so you can meet with the advisors prior to an investigative meeting.